-- 1.3.2 We recognise that printing each spreadsheet to determine the data requirements is not possible due to the construct of the document, therefore the last spreadsheet in the Excel workbook contains a list of the questions for printing.
+- 2.3.2 The JFSC recognises that printing each spreadsheet to determine the data requirements is not possible due to the construct of the document, therefore the last spreadsheet in the Excel workbook contains a list of the questions for printing.

-1.4 Jersey Private Fund customers of the designated service provider
+2.4 Jersey Private Fund customers of the designated service provider

-- 1.4.1 We are building a body of data in relation to JPFs through the designated service provider.
-This is our principal JPF connection, and is a position required by the JPF Guide (as defined at 1.8). - 1.4.2 We expect the designated service provider providing services to the JPF to have conducted a customer risk assessment on the JPF.
-It is noted that the designated service provider must assume responsibility for "ensuring compliance with all necessary Jersey AML/CFT requirements applicable to the JPF"ii and has to give a declaration to this effect.
-The JFSC would expect the designated service provider, as a minimum, to be able to complete sections ZC1 and ZC2. - 1.4.3 Where the designated service provider: - (a) provides the MLCO of the JPF; and/or - (b) is delegated the responsibility to collate CDD on the JPF's investors,we would expect the designated service provider to be able to complete the whole of the JPF workbook. - 1.4.4 If another Jersey financial services business provides the services listed in 1.4.3 then contact us by no later than 4 March 2022 providing alternative contact details for this financial services business.
-Each JPF has only been listed once in the workbook of a designated service provider therefore, unless we are told that there is another Jersey financial services business who should be providing the information requested, then the designated service provider who has the JPF named in its workbook will need to provide the information. - 1.4.5 If there is no other Jersey financial services business (or no alternative contact is provided by 4 March 2022) then we request the designated service provider to liaise with each of the JPFs it acts for to provide the information in the JPF workbook.
-In the event that the designated service provider is not able to provide any part of the data requested in relation to the JPF then an explanation will need to be provided to us. - 1.4.6 The data collected through responses to ZC3 to ZC5 relates to the customers of the JPF i.e. its investors and their beneficial owners and controllers and third parties for whom the investors in the JPF act.
+- 2.4.1 The JFSC is building a body of data in relation to JPFs through the designated service provider.
+This is the JFSC's principal JPF connection, and is a position required by the JPF Guide. - 2.4.2 The JFSC expects the designated service provider providing services to the JPF to have conducted a customer risk assessment on the JPF.
+It is noted that the designated service provider must assume responsibility for "ensuring compliance with all necessary Jersey AML/CFT/CPF requirements applicable to the JPF"i and has to give a declaration to this effect.
+The JFSC would expect the designated service provider, as a minimum, to be able to complete sections ZC1 and ZC2. - 2.4.3 Where the designated service provider: - (a) provides the MLCO of the JPF; and/or - (b) is delegated the responsibility to collate CDD on the JPF's investors, the JFSC would expect the designated service provider to be able to complete the whole of the JPF workbook.

+- 2.4.4 If another Jersey financial services business provides the services listed in 2.4.3 then please contact the JFSC by no later than 2 March 2026 providing alternative contact details for this financial services business.
+Each JPF has only been listed once in the workbook of a designated service provider therefore, unless the JFSC is told that there is another Jersey financial services business who should be providing the information requested, then the designated service provider who has the JPF named in its workbook will need to provide the information. - 2.4.5 If there is no other Jersey financial services business (or no alternative contact is provided by 1 February 2025) then the JFSC requests the designated service provider to liaise with each of the JPFs it acts for to provide the information in the JPF workbook.
+In the event that the designated service provider is not able to provide any part of the data requested in relation to the JPF then an explanation will need to be provided to the JFSC. - 2.4.6 The data collected through responses to ZC3 to ZC5 relates to the customers of the JPF i.e. its investors and their beneficial owners and controllers and third parties for whom the investors in the JPF act.

-1.5 Data reporting period
+2.5 Data reporting period

-- 1.5.1 The Section II data reporting period is 1/1/2021 to 31/12/2021. - 1.5.2 Generally, the data should be provided as at the end of the reporting period (31/12/2020 or closest business day) unless otherwise specified.
+- 2.5.1 The Section II data reporting period is 1/1/2025 to 31/12/2025. - 2.5.2 Generally, the data should be provided as at the end of the reporting period (31/12/2025 or closest business day) unless otherwise specified.

-1.6 Data submission
+2.6 Data submission